smartcontractkit/crec-sdk/README.md

 ### ⚡ Sending a signed operation

-This guide shows you how to use the `transact` client to build an operation, sign it with a local private key, and send it to the CREc for gas-sponsored execution.
+This guide shows you how to use the `transact` client to build an operation, sign it with a local private key, and send it to the CREC for gas-sponsored execution.

 #### Step 1: Initialize the `transact` client

 First, create a `transact.Client`.
-It needs a `client.CREcClient` and the `ChainId` to be supplied with a set of `ClientOptions` for the network where the operation will be executed.
+It needs a `client.CRECClient` and the `ChainId` to be supplied with a set of `ClientOptions` for the network where the operation will be executed.

 ```go
 import (